 Despite their similarities, it’s important to recognize distinctions between multipacks and bundles, and how they are separate from a parent/variation relationship.

-Ultimately, Cart Multichannel Management is in charge of constructing a listing to be live on the sales channel, and then sending the appropriate quantity.
+Ultimately, Marketplace Management is in charge of constructing a listing to be live on the sales channel, and then sending the appropriate quantity.

-That way a buyer can choose to mix and match the items they want to purchase and Cart Multichannel Management will consolidate them into one order.
+That way a buyer can choose to mix and match the items they want to purchase and Marketplace Management will consolidate them into one order.

 Bundles & Multi-Packs

 A bundle is considered a quantity relationship between two SKUs; when you create a bundle, it establishes that when a SKU is ordered, it will deduct from another SKUs quantity.

 Bicycles are great examples of a bundle.
 As a whole, the bicycle is one SKU (the bundle SKU), whereas the pieces of the bicycle (wheels, seat, frame, etc.) are component SKUs.